mjpieters/adventofcode/README.md

 I use Wim Glenn's [`advent-of-code-data` package][aocdata] to load data directly from the AoC website.
 This library requires your AoC session cookie.
 You'll have create your own [Advent of Code][AoC] account, then use your browser development tools to retrieve the session cookie value.
 Store the value according to the `advent-of-code-data` instructions (either in `~/.config/aocd/token` or in the `AOC_SESSION` environment variable).

-Since this project uses Pipenv, I store it in a `.env` file in the root directory of this project:
+Since this project uses poetry, I use [poetry-dotenv-plugin][] and I store the session cookie in a `.env` file in the root directory of this project:

 ```sh
 AOC_SESSION=deadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeaf